-More tips for Walt Disney World from Traveling Mom
+More Great Tips for Walt Disney World from Traveling Mom

 Looking for more great information on taking preschoolers to the Magic Kingdom?
 Check out these helpful articles from my fellow Traveling Moms and discover more Walt Disney World tips and best rides at Magic Kingdom for toddlers!

 Headed to the happiest place on earth?
 Traveling Mom recommends Undercover Tourist for discounted tickets.

 The following Traveling Mom’s assigned to “Team Dumbo” collaborated on this article (left to right), Front Row: Denedriane (Dee) Dean, Serendipity TravelingMom; Kristi Mehes, Multidimensional TravelingMom; Diana Rowe, Traveling Grandmom; Sarah Gilliland, Twins TravelingMom; Meagan Wristen, Single TravelingMom; Tim Jones, Traveling Dad.
 Back Row: Dana Zucker, Luxe TravelingMoms, Amy Albers, Inquisitive TravelingMom; and Sue Rodman, TravelingMom with Teens.